danurbanowicz/halide/README.md

 # Halide

-Halide is a very simple and fast image portfolio template, ready for deployment to Netlify.
+Halide is a very simple and fast image portfolio website template, ready for deployment to Netlify.

 It uses [Eleventy](https://www.11ty.dev/) under the hood to generate static HTML files from Markdown and YAML content, and  responsive images in next-gen formats like AVIF and WebP.